jykim628/jykim628.github.io/_pages/about.md

 I am a computational chemist specializing in **atomistic molecular dynamics simulations**, **enhanced sampling**, and **free energy analysis** of complex molecular systems.
 My research focuses on understanding conformational heterogeneity, rare events, and molecular recognition in biomolecular systems through physically interpretable computational models.

 <div style="margin-bottom: 20px;"></div>

-Inspired by the parable of the blind men and the elephant, I view complex molecular systems as collections of partial observations rather than a single, fully accessible truth.
+Inspired by the parable of the <a href="https://en.wikipedia.org/wiki/Blind_men_and_an_elephant" style="color: inherit; text-decoration: underline;">blind men and the elephant</a>, I view complex molecular systems as collections of partial observations rather than a single, fully accessible truth.
 In molecular simulations, different descriptors often capture only limited aspects of a system, and no single perspective is sufficient to describe the whole picture.

 <div style="margin-bottom: 40px;"></div>